This programme will be of interest to all personnel involved in business development and licensing agreements aspects of pharmacovigilance

-Whilst licensing agreements involving medicines are primarily driven by commercial considerations, the successful handling of pharmacovigilance obligations is a critical, but frequently overlooked, consideration.
-Negotiating the safety arrangements to ensure regulatory compliance by both partners can be a complex process.
-This is further compounded by lack of harmonisation and clarity of the regulations around the world.
+Whilst licensing agreements involving medicines are primarily driven by commercial factors, the successful handling of pharmacovigilance obligations is a critical, but frequently overlooked, consideration.
+Negotiating the safety arrangements to ensure regulatory compliance by both partners can be a complex process, which is further compounded by a lack of harmonisation and clarity of the regulations around the world.

 Global regulatory framework

 Audit and compliance aspects of third-party agreements

 Final discussion session and questions

 Carol Markwell (2 Apr 2020, 9 Oct 2020)